darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 "(1) The normal running mode of a computer, executing programs from its built-in instruction set.
 Contrast with emulation mode.
 See native language.
 (2) The highest performance state of a computer."<br>

 ### What is True Native Mode on the Saber ESS 9218 DAC?<br>
 I created all 4632 lines of the True Native Mode v3.0 code myself, with the help of sed, awk, echo, nano and l3afpad, there are 786 mixer paths for True Native Mode that places the QuadDAC into it's highest performance state.
-The very essence of True Native Mode it's self allows you to overclock the QuadDAC, 1024bit, 2822.4kHz with a total of 393216 channels.<br>
+The very essence of True Native Mode it's self allows you to overclock the QuadDAC, 1152bit, 3175.2kHz and 442368 channels.<br>

 ### Is Lemon Drop Hi-Res audio source code still in the development stages?
 v180.1 should be the final version, that is if I don't find any mistakes or typos in the 18,000 lines of code I programed.<br>